Lewis & Clark Village Office

 November- Harry Party Dance on Wednesday, November 19th: 1st Place Turner/Knowles, 2nd Place- Craig/Elrod/Duniway, 3rd Place- Miller/Pantzer

-February- (A) Bare Necessities will be on Thursday, February 26th from 7-10pm in the UC Ballroom.
+February- (A) Bare Necessities hosted by Aber Hall on Thursday, February 26th.
 Come learn to Salsa Dance, compete in food eating contests, and learn valuable information from SARC.
-This event is hosted by Aber Hall.

 Residence Life also partners with Undergraduate Advising, Career Services, and Student Wellness through the Curry Health Center to offer all Residence Hall students more programming focused on the academic needs of students.
 Programs provided by this collaboration include a Resource Fair, Information on Spring Registration, Studying for Final Exams, Getting a Better Start to Your Spring Semester, Exploring Majors, and Resume Writing.
 These programs strive to address academic stressors that many first time students may be experiencing as they transition into college and can learn about the vast array of resources available to them on campus.
 Often the Writing Center and Math Lab are in attendance at the programs to connect with students.